 The Community Lutheran Church Stitchers gather for fellowship and knit, stitch or embroider for various projects including prayer shawls, graduation blankets and hats and scarves for Mobile Hope.
-Meetings are on the 1st and 3rd Thursday of each month, at 10am and 7pm.
+Meetings are on the 1st and 3rd Thursday of each month, at 10am.
 All our welcome, instruction is provided for those who want to learn.

 Knitting Without Borders